Damastersmaster/damastersmaster.github.io/README.md

 # CNote

-Collaborative Note-taking project created for EECS 330 at Northwestern University.
+Collaborative note-taking project created for EECS 330 at Northwestern University.

 The page can be viewed at https://jakobfrank.github.io